RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Methodology

 \subsection{Retriever Model}

 We now detail our model for example retrieval.
-At a high level, the model constructs a latent representation for each state $S_t$ in the MDP.
-The latent representation at $S_t$ is used to construct a probability distribution over all examples in the corpus, which we treat as the policy $\pi(S_t,\cdot)$.
-We then use this policy to decide which example to select for state $S_{t+1}$ and the process continues sequentially.
+At a high level, the model constructs a latent representation for each state $S_t$ in the MDP and uses this representation to construct the policy $\pi(S_t,e)$, which represents the probability of selecting $e$ to be the next example.
+After using the policy to select an example, we add it to the current sequence of examples, giving us the state $S_{t+1}$, and the process continues sequentially.

-We use an LSTM \cite{lstm} as the base model, where the hidden state $\mathbf{h}_t$ acts as the latent representation for $S_t$.
-We set the initial hidden state of the LSTM, $\mathbf{h}_0$, to be a vectorized embedding of the problem statement $x$, and set the input of the LSTM at time step $t$ to be a vectorized embedding of the example $e_t$.
+We use a long short-term memory (LSTM) model \cite{lstm} as the base model, where the hidden state $\mathbf{h}_t$ acts as the latent representation for $S_t$.
+We construct the initial hidden state of the LSTM, $\mathbf{h}_0$, using a vectorized embedding of the input $x$, and set the input of the LSTM at time step $t$ to be a vectorized embedding of the example $e_t$.
 In this work, we construct these vectorized embeddings using a pre-trained S-BERT model \cite{sbert} and additionally provide learnable soft prompts \cite{soft-prompts} to S-BERT to help align the embeddings with the current task.
-We found that fine-tuning the S-BERT parameters directly did not improve performance.
+In our experiments, we found that fine-tuning the S-BERT parameters directly did not improve performance.